dubcode/sd-cms/README.md

 ### `Image Compression`

 Depending how your API serves images will depend on how you go about compression but it is important this is setup and tested before deployment.
-In the case of this particular project WordPress is handling the image compression so we could use a plugin such "Smush" or "EWWW" etc. But in our case our host providor has a server level image compression plugin which creates a webp copy of all images which are served by default with progressive fallbacks to the original jpeg, png etc.
+In the case of this particular project WordPress is handling the image compression so we could use a plugin such "Smush" or "EWWW" etc. But in our case our host providor (siteground) has server level image compression which creates a webp copy of all images and then serves these by default with progressive fallbacks to the original jpeg, png etc so we can simply reference images as normal and the webp version will be served up by the server.

 ### Processing Data